 For further information on dry silo mortar see MPA Mortar data sheet 3.

 Lime:sand mortars are a blend of sand and lime to which cement and water is added on site to produce a masonry mortar.

 These mortars are well known for their plasticity and workability.
 The fact that they can completely fill vertical as well as horizontal joints helps in achieving good workmanship.
 The mortar also spreads easily under the trowel, so increasing productivity and minimising wastage.

-For further information on lime:sand mortar see MIA data sheet 1.
+For further information on lime:sand mortar see MPA Mortar data sheet 1.